shunjid/routine-explorer/ApiController/README.md

     "timeOfUpload": "2020-01-23T23:27:22.8211125"
 }
 ```
-Then you will get a response which is an array of object returning the unused rooms in that routine version you requested from the body like:
+Then you will get a response which is an array of object returning the class schedules in that routine version you requested from the body like:
 ```json
 [
     {